DrPandemic/macchiato-dns/README.md

 ## TODO

+- [ ] Config file.
+- [ ] Add a way to see what was the latest blocked domain.
+- [ ] Auto update block list.
 - [ ] Shouldn't ignore queries that failed to parse.
 - [ ] DNSSEC.
   - [ ] Fragmented datagrams.